loading...

 Overview

-Walking across a mythical island, between Mount Etna, ancient civilizations, Greek, Roman and baroque treasures.
+Walking across a mythical island, between Mount Etna, ancient civilizations, Greek, Roman, Byzantine and baroque treasures.

-9/11-day Fly & Drive Tour with 5/6 different bases in beautiful hotels and B&B’s
+9/11-day Fly & Drive Tour with different bases in beautiful boutique hotels and agriturismo’s

 If you want you can spend some extra days in the wonderful resort of Taormina, halfway between the Mediterranean Sea and the impressive Mount Etna, one of Italy’s most scenic locations, which boasts one of the most spectacular Greek theatres in the world and a very charming old town centre.
-Views from your hotel on Mount Etna are unforgettable!
+Views of Mount Etna from your hotel are unforgettable!

 During this tour you can decide independently the skill level of your excursions.
 Walks follow easy routes without any real technical difficulties and are feasible for all with some walking experience and in a good physical condition.